sarim-01/Selenium-Web-Scraper/README.md

-# Supreme Court of Pakistan Web Scraper
+Web Scraper Using Natural Language Processing

 ## Overview
 This project is a Python-based web scraper built with **Selenium** and **Requests** to extract **case judgments** and **case information** from the official website of the Supreme Court of Pakistan.